SwezyDev/MultiExodus/README.md

 * 🖼️ **Custom Wallet Notes & Images** — Assign personalized names, notes, and images to each wallet for easy identification.
 * 📊 **Organized UI** — Scrollable, grid-based layout with clean, interactive frames built using CustomTkinter.
 * ✅ **Safety Prompts** — Confirmation dialogs for sensitive actions like deleting or overwriting wallets to prevent accidental loss.
+* ⭐ **Auto-Updater** — Automatically checks for new versions, verifies integrity with SHA-256, downloads updates securely, and installs them with one click.

 ---